 1.1.1.
-Weather/Climate Station Networks
+Weather and climate Station Networks

 Most weather and climate measurements are made not from isolated stations but from stations that are part of a network operated in support of a particular mission.
 The limiting case is a network of one station, where measurements are made by an interested observer or group.
 Larger networks usually have additional inventory data and station-tracking procedures.
-Some national weather/climate networks are associated with the National Oceanic and Atmospheric Administration (NOAA), including the National Weather Service (NWS) Cooperative Observer Program (COOP).
-Other national networks include the interagency Remote Automated Weather Station (RAWS) network and the U.S. Department of Agriculture/Natural Resources Conservation Service (USDA/NRCS) Snowfall Telemetry (SNOTEL) and snowcourse networks.
+Some national weather and climate networks are associated with the National Oceanic and Atmospheric Administration (NOAA), including the National Weather Service (NWS) Cooperative Observer Program (COOP).
+Other national networks include the interagency Remote Automated Weather Station network (RAWS) and the U.S. Department of Agriculture/Natural Resources Conservation Service (USDA/NRCS) Soil Climate Analysis Network (SCAN).
 Usually a single agency, but sometimes a consortium of interested parties, will jointly support a particular weather/climate network.